 As described on our Local Need page our school will fulfil both a demand need and an impending capacity need.
 The Local Authority have planned for Free Schools to help with future provision, and while we need to make the most of the opportunity to create our school while the funding is on offer, we also want to minimise the impact of our school on others.

 Whenever a new school opens, there will be changes in local patterns of demand.
 However, the majority of Richmond’s excellent secondaries are highly oversubscribed and that is unlikely to change while their quality remains high.

 There are two community academies on the Middlesex side of the borough with a small amount of spare capacity.
 However, council forecasts show that they too are expected to fill over time as a result of rising numbers of children transferring to secondary school, ongoing quality improvements and the completion of building projects.

 We know that there are more than enough families in the area to fill up all of the existing schools and our new school too, provided we tailor our proposals to parental demand and ensure that we deliver on our quality commitments.
 We believe our area deserves a secondary system where quality is high across the board so that, for those pupils lucky enough to have a choice, schools 'compete' only on the distinctiveness of their ethos.
 Above all, we are committed to making a positive contribution to the local family of schools.

-Richmond Council have consulted, and recently released further details, on plans for an 11-16 Secondary Free School on the Richmond-upon-Thames College site in Egerton Road, to be opened in 2017, in partnership with the college and Haymarket Publishing Ltd.
+Richmond Council is coordinating proposals for an 11-16 Secondary Free School on the Richmond-upon-Thames College site in Egerton Road, to be opened in 2017, in partnership with the college and Haymarket Publishing Ltd.

 A few people have asked if that plan will impact the establishment of Turing House.
 Don't worry; it won't!